greggman/jsgist/README.md

 - [ ] show stack in log for warn/error messages

+- [ ] optimize Log

+  As it is the log prints all the messages.
+This is too slow.
+It should use a virtual list and just show the message visible.

+- [ ] show confirmation when loading backup

+  In general consider what the flow should be.
+As it is it saves the current data to local storage just before running.
+The idea is if it crashes for some reason like an infinite loop, that reloading the you should be able to recover your work.
+But, sometimes you want to discard your work by just reloading the page and is it is that doesn't happen.

+  A few things

+  1. It should not save to local storage if the current data is the same as was loaded.

+  2. It should not offer to recover if the data in local storage matches the data loaded.

+  3. If they are different it should ask?

+     Should asking be modal?

+- [ ] allow browsing gists with pagination

+  - [ ] search (if there is a search API)

+  - [ ] by username (maybe use keywords?)

 - [X] allow deleting gists

   as it is you go to github to delete gists.

+- [ ] Try to reload only up to last gist unread?

+  Each machine needs to track the highest gist it has read separate from the db of gists it knows.

+  A is its `id` and its `node_id` and its `updated_at` so when reading we stop when we hit that id.

+  (unless control is pressed or something to reset)

 - [ ] show revisions and forks

 - [ ] allow more files.

-  I'm not sure
-  how handy this would be.
+  I'm not sure how handy this would be.
 If you want to test a worker it's nice to have a separate file but how often do people want to do that?
 My point being this might be lots of effort for little payoff.
 It would also require changing the UI, probably to be more like VSCode with an Explorer panel so lots of work.

 - [X] consider github login?